Mookie Betts Player Props: Dodgers vs. Giants

 Giants Pitching Rankings

-- The Giants have the 11th-ranked team ERA across all league pitching staffs (4.01).
+- The Giants' 4.01 team ERA ranks 11th among all MLB pitching staffs.

-- Giants pitchers combine to give up the 10th-fewest home runs in baseball (72 total, 1.1 per game).
+- Giants pitchers combine to give up the 10th-fewest home runs in baseball (72 total, one per game).

-- Brebbia makes the start for the Giants, his eighth of the season.
-He is 2-0 with a 3.25 ERA and 35 strikeouts in 27 2/3 innings pitched.

-- The righty's last appearance came on Sunday against the Chicago Cubs, when he threw one scoreless inning while allowing only one hit.

 © 2023 Data Skrive.
 All rights reserved.